Rome’s Coolest Neighborhood: What to See and Do in Trastevere

 Villa Farnesina

-Built at the beginning of the 16th century, primetime for Renaissance art, the Villa Farnesina is a physical testament to the financial extravagance of this period of Italian history.
+Built at the beginning of the 16th century, a primetime for Renaissance art.
+The Villa Farnesina is a physical testament to the financial extravagance of this period in Italian history.
 The man behind the structure is Agostino Chigi, a wealthy banker from Sienna.
 The villa makes for an intriguing stroll.
 But the main reason people visit is because of the frescos in the loggia painted by Raphael.

-Chigi was famous for entertaining princes, popes, and potentates at this riverside villa.
-He’d throw decadent dinner parties and then, at the end, he’d order the servants to dramatically toss all the expensive cutlery and dinnerware into the Tiber River, as guests watched, mouths agape.
+Chigi was famous for entertaining princes, popes, and potentates at this riverside villa, throwing decadent dinner parties.
+Then, at the end, he’d order the servants to dramatically toss all the expensive cutlery and dinnerware into the Tiber River.
+All the guests could do was watch and witness, mouths agape.
 What guests didn’t know is that nets under the water would catch the objects, allowing Chigi to repeat this show of faux nonchalance again and again.

 Packed with history, the ornate villa is definitely worth a visit.
 Photo credit: Jean-Pierre Dalbéra

-If you’re intrigued and want to learn more about Trastevere—how could you not?—then sign up for a guided tour where expert guides take you on a deep dive into this fascinating neighborhood.
+If you’re intrigued and want to learn more about Trastevere – how could you not? – then sign up for a Trastevere Food Tour where expert guides not only take you on a deep dive into the history of this fascinating neighborhood but also introduce you to its delicious aperitivo culture.

 Photo of author